Skip to content

 Loading Process

-1. Path resolution: If the argument has no /, BDOS looks in /bin/ automatically
+1. Path resolution: If the name has no /, BDOS looks in /bin/ automatically, then falls back to cwd

 • r15 (return address) = BDOS return trampoline

-6. Return: When the program's main() returns (via r15), BDOS restores its own registers and prints the exit code
+7. Return: When the program's main() returns (via r15), BDOS restores its own registers, frees the slot (including heap cleanup), and prints the exit code

 Syscalls